-However, any internal control system, including ICOFR, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of that control system are met.
-As such, disclosure controls and procedures or systems for ICOFR may not prevent all error and all fraud.
+However, any internal control system, including ICOFR, no matter how well conceived and operated, can provide only reasonable, but not absolute assurance that the objectives of that control system are met.
+As such, disclosure controls and procedures or systems for ICOFR may not prevent all errors and fraud.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.

-- Finance specialists for businesses or entities – responsible for assuring the quality of financial data by performing validation and control.
-They are in close contact with business, infrastructure and legal entity management and employ their specific knowledge to address financial reporting issues arising on products and transactions, as well as validating reserving and other judgmental adjustments.
-They also provide oversight of the performance of controls over individual transactions and balances.
+- Finance specialists for businesses or entities – responsible for reviewing the quality of financial data by performing validation and control.
+They are in close contact with business, infrastructure and legal entity management and employ their specific knowledge to address financial reporting issues arising on products and transactions, as well as validating reserving and other adjustments based on judgment.
 Entity and business related specialists add the perspective of legal entities to the business view and sign-off on the financial reporting of their entities.

-- Finance-Group – responsible for Group-wide activities which include the preparation of group financial and management information, forecasting and planning, risk reporting.
-Finance-Group set the reporting timetables, perform the consolidation and aggregation processes, effect the elimination entries for inter and intra group activities, control the access and adjustment processes, compile the Group financial statements, consider and incorporate comments as to content and presentation made by senior management, SOx and Disclosure Steering Committee members and external advisors.
+- Finance-Group Reporting – responsible for Group-wide activities which include the preparation of Group financial and management information, forecasting and planning, and risk reporting.
+Finance-Group Reporting sets the reporting timetables, performs the consolidation and aggregation processes, effects the elimination entries for inter and intra group activities, controls the period end and adjustment processes, compiles the Group financial statements, and considers and incorporates comments as to content and presentation made by senior and external advisors.

-- Accounting Policy and Advisory Group (“APAG”) – responsible for developing the Group’s interpretation of international accounting standards and their consistent application within the Group.
-APAG provides accounting advice and consulting services to Finance and the wider business, and ensures the timely resolution of corporate and transaction-specific accounting issues.
+- Accounting Policy and Advisory Group (“APAG”) – responsible for developing the Group’s interpretation of International Financial Reporting Standards and their consistent application within the Group.
+APAG provides accounting advice and consulting services to Finance and the wider business, and is responsible for the timely resolution of corporate and transaction-specific accounting issues.

-- Global Valuation Oversight Group (“GVO”) and business aligned valuation specialists – responsible for developing policies and minimum standards for valuation, and provides related implementation guidance when undertaking valuation control work.
-This is in addition to challenging and validating valuation control results, and acting as the single point of contact for valuation topics with external third parties (such as regulators and auditors).
+- Group Valuations and business aligned valuation specialists – responsible for developing policies and minimum standards for valuation, providing related implementation guidance when undertaking valuation control work, and challenging and validating valuation control results.
+They act as the single point of contact on valuation topics for external parties (such as regulators and external auditors).

-The operation of ICOFR is also importantly supported by Group Technology and Operations, Legal, Risk & Capital and Group Tax.
-Although these functions are not directly involved in the financial preparation process, they significantly contribute to the overall control of financial information:
+The operation of ICOFR is also importantly supported by Group Technology & Operations, Risk and Group Tax.
+Although these functions are not directly involved in the financial preparation process, they contribute significantly to the production of financial information:

-- Group Technology and Operations (“GTO”) – responsible for confirming transactions with counterparties, performing reconciliations both internally and externally of financial information between systems, depots and exchanges.
-GTO also undertake all transaction settlement activity on behalf of the Group and perform reconciliations of nostro account balances.
+- Group Technology & Operations (“GTO”) – responsible for confirming transactions with counterparties, and performing reconciliations both internally and externally of financial information between systems, depots and exchanges.
+GTO also undertakes all transaction settlement activity on behalf of the Group and performs reconciliations of nostro account balances.

-- Legal, Risk & Capital (“LRC”) – through their responsibility for developing policies and standards for managing credit, market and operational risks.
-LRC identifies and assesses the adequacy of credit and operational provisions.
-The Legal department manages legal risks and identifies and assesses legal risk provisions.
+- Risk – responsible for developing policies and standards for managing credit, market, legal, liquidity and operational risks.
+Risk identifies and assesses the adequacy of credit, legal and operational provisions.

-- Group Tax – responsible to produce complete and correct income tax related financial data together with Finance, covering the assessment and planning of current and deferred income taxes and the collection of tax related information.
+- Group Tax – responsible for producing income tax related financial data in conjunction with Finance, covering the assessment and planning of current and deferred income taxes and the collection of tax related information.
 Group Tax monitors the income tax position and controls the provisioning for tax risks.

-The system of ICOFR consists of a large number of internal controls and procedures to minimize the risk of misstatement of the financial statements.
-Such controls will include those which:
+The system of ICOFR consists of a large number of internal controls and procedures aimed at minimizing the risk of misstatement of the financial statements.
+Such controls are integrated into the operating process and include those which:

-- operate on a periodic basis such as those which are performed as part of the annual financial statement compilation process.
+- operate on a periodic basis such as those which are performed as part of the annual financial statement preparation process.

 - are preventative or detective in nature.